Enterprise Knowledge Graphs & Ontologies: What They Are and Why AI Needs Them

 The future of decision intelligence is being rewritten—not by outdated models or conventional systems, but by innovative technologies that unlock the full potential of data.

-Leading this transformation are Advanced AI-enabled platforms that leverage knowledge graphs and ontologies to revolutionize how enterprises harness their data to uncover hidden patterns and relationships, providing not just the ‘what,’ but the ‘why’.
+Leading this transformation are advanced AI-enabled platforms that leverage knowledge graphs and ontologies to revolutionize how enterprises harness their data to uncover hidden patterns and relationships, providing not just the ‘what,’ but the ‘why’.

+So, why leverage knowledge graphs and ontologies?
 First, let's look at the general concepts, and in subsequent posts, we'll explore specific uses of graphs in enterprise analytics and AI.

 Knowledge graphs break down silos, unifying diverse data sources for smarter, more actionable insights.
 Ontologies, in turn, provide a framework to understand your organization's unique knowledge, adding context and depth to the data.